twota/terms-of-service-and-privacy-policy/README.md

 # terms-of-service-and-privacy-policy
 Twota's Terms of Service, Conditions and Privacy Policy

 Terms of Service

-Effective Date: [DefaultOption().termLastUpdateDate]
+Effective Date: July 5, 2025

 Welcome to “twota” ©, a dating app designed to help users connect for dating, friendship, or both.
 By downloading, accessing, or using “twota”, you acknowledge and agree to be bound by the following Terms and Conditions ("Terms").
 These Terms form a legally binding agreement between you and Twota Technologies Inc., a company incorporated in British Columbia, Canada (“twota”, “we”, “us”, or “our”).
-If you do not agree to these Terms, you must not use the “twota”.
+If you disagree with these Terms, you must not use the “twota”.

 1. Introduction
 Twota Technologies Inc. operates the “twota” app, available on the Apple App Store and Google Play Store.
 The app includes the following features:

 ▪"Explore": Browse users filtered by sexuality, age, distance, and other preferences using our intelligent matching algorithm.
 Like or dislike users — mutual likes result in a match.

-▪"LiveChat": Connect in real time with online users who match your sexuality, age, and distance preferences.
+▪"LiveChat": Connect in real-time with online users who match your sexuality, age, and distance preferences.

 ▪"BlindDate": A weekly anonymous match every Friday, displaying only your name and a blurred photo.
 To initiate a chat with a BlindDate match, you must be a verified user.

-“twota” is committed to fostering respectful, safe, secure, and meaningful interactions, and may adapt or enhance features at any time without prior notice.
+“twota” is committed to fostering respectful, safe, secure, and meaningful interactions, and may adopt or enhance features at any time without prior notice.
 2. Acceptance of Terms
 By using the “twota”, you confirm that:
 ▪You have read, understood, and accepted these Terms.